qperfect-io/qleo/docs/manual/special_topics.rst

 Bitwise Operators
 ~~~~~~~~~~~~~~~~~
-:class:`~mimiqcircuits.BitString` supports bitwise operations such as NOT, AND, OR, XOR,
+:class:`~qleo.BitString` supports bitwise operations such as NOT, AND, OR, XOR,
 as well as bitwise shifts:

 - **NOT (~):**